aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 We are going at first to describe the input transit network, which is mostly composed of stops, lines and zones.

+## Elements of a transit network

-## Transit stops and stations
+### Transit stops and stations

 Transit stops are points where passenger can board, alight or change vehicles.
-Also, they can be part of larger stations, where stops are connected by transfer links.
+Also, they can be part of larger stations:

 <p align="center">
   <img width="800" src="/img/2023-12-11_01/208088240-38e72a88-569e-4b12-a3df-9bc1fb1a4e62.jpg" alt="208088240-38e72a88-569e-4b12-a3df-9bc1fb1a4e62">
 </p>

-In this figure, we have two stops : A and B, which belong to the same station (in red).
+In the illustration above, two distinct stops, A and B, are highlighted, both affiliated with the same station (depicted in red).

-## Transit lines
+### Transit lines

-A transit line is a set of services that may use different routes.
+A transit line is a set of services that may use different routes, decomposed into segments.

-### Transit routes
+#### Transit routes

 A routes is described by a sequence of stop nodes.
 We assume here the routes to be directed.
 For example, we can take a simple case with 3 stops: